Wind-WindKids/winding/samples/storycats/winding.md

 @image: Aria.cat.colorful, Twap, Trish, Windy.hummingbird, Foxy, Ravy, Mickey, Trixy Foxy, Ravy, Windy, Mickey, Trixy, Trish, Twap and Aria together in a vivid meadow; the sky alive with color.

 --
-part3_ever_after_the_end: page, image, landscape-oriented --

-@image:
-A wide, dark-blue night sky—deep enough to feel quiet—fills with tiny stars and faint galaxies.
-In the foreground, Foxy, Ravy, Windy, Mickey, Trixy, Trish, Twap, and Aria appear as constellations woven from fine golden lines: hair-thin strokes that ripple like filament and drift into tighter spirals to suggest fur, feathers, and wing vanes.
-Those lines subtly thicken at edges to read as silhouettes, then dissolve back into specks, so each figure looks both drawn and born of starlight.
-Around them, a field of animal constellations (birds, monkeys, turtles, zebras, butterflies, fishes) and simple sky glyphs—crosses, triangles, and measured geometric lattices—quietly echo the same filament style.
-No body text floats in the sky; only, near the center, barely readable and nearly lost among the stars, the whisper: And they’ve lived happily ever after.

---